 reduction of inflammation, thus altering intestinal properties for colonization and persistence within, and (8) stimulation of innate immune response.

-Probiotics can therefore be used to prevent or reduce the risk of ASD for infants aged 0-3.
+Probiotics can therefore be useful for children with ASD.
 This can be done by protecting their digestive and immune systems by using probiotics at appropriate dosages prior, during and after any intervention, such as antibiotics or vaccinations, that affect negatively the intestinal microflora and immune system of the mother and infant, as indicated in Fig. 1.
 Choosing the correct probiotic formulation and dosages are considerations that also must be understood and followed by pediatricians and parents alike.

 To conclude, it is important to understand the causes of Autism and take steps to prevent or reduce the risk from its happening.
 While probiotics will not cure Autism after the fact, modifications of gut function using proper probiotic dosages can improve symptoms to various extents, depending how severe the brain is affected.
-Our D-Lactate Free probiotic formulation has been very successful in this respect.
-It has been used by Health Care Professionals and parents of children with ASD around the world for the past 8 years.
+Our probiotics have been used by Health Care Professionals and parents of children with ASD around the world for the past 8 years.
 Our clients have also seen improvements using various biomedical treatments such as gluten, casein and sugar free diet, chelation, antifungals, DAN protocol, methyl B-12 shots, speech therapy and social groups and Hyperbaric Oxygen Therapy